chowned/mldl_rgb-d_da_project/README.md

 To run the code:

-1) create a dataset folder, check train.sh to see how to create it
+1) create a dataset folder, check check_project.sh to see how to create it
-2) download datasets and put the dataset folder into the Implementation folder
-3) if running on linux, run the train.sh or run.sh script in the same folder of the python scripts
+2) if running on linux, run the check_project.sh or run.sh script in the same folder of the python scripts

 Paper based on: